JorisJosiek/postbox/docs/readme.md

 3. Take your model files and save them in ```save_path/######/```, where ```save_path``` is the path defined in your config, and ```######``` is the SID you chose in step 2.
 The required model files are ```CARDS```, ```DATOM```, ```FEDAT```, ```FEDAT_FORMAL```, ```FGRID```, ```FORMAL_CARDS```, ```MODEL```, ```NEWDATOM_INPUT```, and ```NEWFORMAL_CARDS_INPUT```.
 If any of these files are not present, the postbox will not be able to load any dependent models.

 These steps ensure that your model is tracked by the postbox (it is in the jobs file), and that the postbox can find the model files when it needs them.

+## Using multiple configs in parallel

+You can rerun ```setup.sh``` as many times as you like to create different configs for the postbox.
+If you attempt to reuse a config name, a warning will be issued to you, since this will entail overwriting the jobs database and is equivalent to a full reset of a previous setup.
+At the end, the setup tool will ask whether you would like to use your new configuration as default.
+The default configuration is a symlink pointing to one of your config files and is located at ```~/.postbox/configs/default```.
+When not told otherwise, the postbox will always take this file for extracting configuration settings.

 ## Using the ```postbox``` in interactive mode